Wild camping Lake District: a guide

 You are going to want to get an OS map to help you plan and navigate when you are in the Lake District.
 There are 3 maps that cover the National Park depending on the area you are planning to head to:

-They provide a bit of an idea for what you might expect a good Lake District wild camping spot to look like:
+They provide a bit of an idea of what you might expect a good Lake District wild camping spot to look like:

 A few top tips

-• A lot of people head to the Lake District to climb Englands highest mountain, Scafell Pike.
-If you want a quieter experience avoid this area – especially during sunny holidays and weekends
+- A lot of people head to the Lake District to climb England’s highest mountain, Scafell Pike.
+If you want peace and quiet, avoid this area – especially during sunny holidays and weekends

-• There are lots of tarns and lakes in the Lake District so boggy areas are not uncommon.
-More than once I’ve put my foot knee-deep in a bog!!
-It’s worth keeping this in mind if you are going off tracks.
-This can also be a problem when looking for a wild camping spot so I tend to not cut it too fine when it comes to searching for a camping spot close to nightfall in case I need to try a different area.
-Hiking poles are a great tool for testing boggy ground
+- There are lots of tarns and lakes in the Lake District, so boggy areas are not uncommon.
+More than once, I’ve put my foot knee-deep in a bog!!
+It’s worth keeping this in mind if you are going off track.
+This can also be a problem when looking for a wild camping spot, so I tend not to cut it too fine when it comes to searching for a camping spot close to nightfall in case I need to try a different area.
+Hiking poles are a great tool for testing boggy ground.

 Other relevant posts to help you get ready: